 Welcome to the Harvard Environmental Economics Program's Policy Cast.
-"Environmental Insights" is a new podcast at the intersection of economics and environmental policy.
-HEEP Director, Robert Stavins, will serve as host as he interviews people working at the interface between economics and the environment.
+"Environmental Insights" is a podcast at the intersection of economics and environmental policy.
+HEEP Director, Robert Stavins, serves as host as he interviews people working at the interface between economics and the environment.
 People working in government, the private sector (and NGOs), and academia will serve as guests as they share their unique insight on the current state of affairs in environmental economics.

 The podcast is intended to inform listeners about important issues relating to an economic perspective on developments in environmental policy, including – but not limited to – the design and implementation of market-based approaches to environmental protection.